Alashe ends 16-month goal drought as Adi's Columbus Crew hold Chicago Fire | Goal.com

 Alashe ends 16-month goal drought as Adi's Columbus Crew hold Chicago Fire

-Nigerian American Fatai Alashe has ended his 16-month scoreless run as Columbus Crew came from a two-goal deficit to play a 2-2 draw with Chicago Fire in Saturday’s Eastern Conference Major Soccer League encounter.
+Nigerian American Fatai Alashe has ended his 16-month scoreless run as Columbus Crew came back from a two-goal deficit to play out a 2-2 draw with Chicago Fire in Saturday’s Eastern Conference Major League Soccer (MLS) encounter.

 However, that jinx was broken as Caleb Porter’s men dusted off a poor start to ensure that the game ended on a no winner, no vanquished note.